kjohnsen/heman/README.md

 # heman

-The **heman** theme is inspired by the 90es rainbow color palette.
+The **heman** theme is inspired by the 80es rainbow color palette.
 I did search for a heman color theme for _vim_ and could not find one, so i decided to make one!

+This colorscheme supports Terminal and Graphical vim.

 ## screenshots